selliott735/selliott735/README.md

 ### Hi there 👋

-🔭 I’m currently working on ...CAVERN
+🔭 I’m currently working on the CAVERN project

+📫 How to reach me: selliott735@gmail.com or selliott@bournemouth.ac.uk
 <!--
 **selliott735/selliott735** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.